1Birdo/Gostress-Optimized/README.md

 </table>

 ### 🌐 Purpose
-The proxy listens for incoming TLS connections from bots and securely forwards traffic to the core C2 server.
+The proxy listens for incoming TLS connections from Client and securely forwards traffic to the core C2 server.
 This provides:
 - **Obfuscation** of real C2 infrastructure
-- **Traffic rerouting** through dedicated relay nodes
+- **Traffic rerouting** through dedicated relay / offshore nodes
 - **Flexible deployment** across cloud or on-prem infrastructure

 ---